unterstein/dcos-beer-demo/README.md

 ## 0. Docker
 We are using Docker in this demo to package most parts of our system.
 This is important because we want to run exactly the same code in development, stage and production.
 We just want to change the environment specific configuration for each of those stages.
-You can find the Dockerfiles in the `database` and `service` folders.
+You can find the Docker files in the `database` and `service` folders.
 Both images are rather simple and starting with a official base image of `mysql` or `java` and just adding the initial sql files or the application jar file.

 Our docker compose configuration looks like this: